 Forest River Lightweight Campers Under 3000 Pounds

-Let’s move on to three unique lightweight travel trailers under 3000 pounds from Forest River, including one that’s all-electric!
+Let’s move on to three unique lightweight travel trailers under 3000 pounds from Forest River, including an all-electric camper!

 - Length: 21’9”